Network communication

 Opens a listen endpoint for the specified address with the given connection parameters.

 Should accept all incoming connections.
-The connection parameters are passed to the spawned receive sockets.
+The connection parameters are passed to the spawned active endpoint.
 If port 0 was passed in, it should return the port number that was used to open the listen endpoint.

-address – The address of the endpoint to open
+• address – The address of the endpoint to open (local address)

-connection_params – The connection parameters for the endpoint
+• connection_params – The connection parameters for spawned endpoints

 The actual address the server is listening on